jeckful/jeckful/README.md

 # Hey, I'm Yanis 👋

-🎓 3rd-year Computer Science student (24 y/o)
+🎓 3rd-year Computer Science student (25 y/o)
 💻 Passionate about software development, building cool stuff, and learning by doing
-🧠 Currently working on a price predictor for Magic: The Gathering cards
+🧠 Currently working on a Few-Shot Learning system to detect and classify sealing defects in liquid packaging bags

 ---